Rocky Top / Thunderhead Mountain

 This hike to Rocky Top and the summit of

-Mountain begins from the Anthony Creek Trailhead in Cades Cove.
+Thunderhead Mountain begins from the Anthony Creek Trailhead in Cades Cove.
 From

-Townsend "Y" intersection drive 7.5 miles west on Laurel Creek Road
+the Townsend "Y" intersection drive 7.5 miles west on Laurel Creek Road

-another left turn towards the picnic area.
+Almost immediately you'll need to make another left turn towards the picnic area.
 The Anthony Creek Trailhead

-the far end of the picnic area.
+is at the far end of the picnic area.

-One of the best times to hike to Rocky Top is in mid-June when the rhododendron is just beginning to bloom on the lower elevations of the trail, and the mountain laurel is in full bloom at the higher elevations.
+One of the best times to hike to Rocky Top is in mid-June when the rhododendron is just beginning to bloom along the lower elevations of the trail, and the mountain laurel is in full bloom at the higher elevations.

 At just over 5.1 miles you'll finally reach the Appalachian Trail at Spence Field.
 If you turn right here the trail passes through a series of small grassy meadows.
 These are pleasant enough, but nothing compared to what you'll find on the other side of the junction.